 Pedro Borges is a young scientist that recently joined your team as a postdoc.
 In the recent years he focused his research in fish nutrition and more precisely the effect of dietary lipids in fish metabolism and growth.
 He already participated in some European projects and has worked with several marine fish species, gaining a solid background in marine fish aquaculture.
 He will be responsible for the development of research projects in the field of nutrition.

 Hyun Suk Shin

 Hyun Suk Shin is a postdoctoral researcher specialised in Genetic Improvement in Aquaculture.
 During her Ph.
 D program, she specialised in fish molecular biology and endocrinological mechanisms influenced by various environmental factors.
 She developed her research more specifically on, fish hormone and gene expression changes linked to stress, immune system, reproduction and circadian rhythm modifications according to specific environmental changes such as water temperature and pollutants.
-Thus, she was involved in numerous publications (15 publications as first author) using various fish species and invertebrates.
+Thus, she was involved in numerous publications using various fish species and invertebrates.
 She also has participated to studies on molecular genetics and deformities for gilthead seabream (Sparus aurata), which is a very important species in Europe.